tembo-io/website/docusaurus/docs/tembo-stacks/machine-learning.md

 ## Getting started

+# Text Classification on Tembo ML

+## Introduction

+The Tembo Machine Learning Stack has several important Postgres extensions that make it easy to train and deploy machine learning models in Postgres.

+This tutorial will walk you through the process of training a text classification model and then deploying that model behind a REST API.

+- [postgresml](https://pgt.dev/extensions/postgresml) - `pgml` allows you to train and run machine learning models in Postgres.
+It supports a variety of models and algorithms, including linear regression, logistic regression, decision tree, random forest, and k-means clustering.
+It also provides hooks into HuggingFace for downloading and consuming pre-trained models and transformers.
+- [pg_vectorize](https://pgt.dev/extensions/vectorize) - an orchestration layer for embedding generation and store, vector search and index maintenance.
+It provides a simple interface for generating embeddings from text, storing them in Postgres, and then searching for similar vectors using `pgvector`.

+The extensions listed above are all very flexible and support many use cases.
+Visit their documentation pages for additional details.

+## Getting started

 ### Train a supervised model on a dataset

 In this example, we are going to build a click-bait detector.
 We want to have a service that can take in a block of text and then determine a probability that the text is click-bait.